Ageing Well - activities for over 50s

 Ageing Well volunteers

 All volunteers will be encouraged to carry out some of the following tasks in their work with the project.
-The volunteer may already demonstrate these skills or can develop them through time.
+You may already have these skills, or you can develop them over time.

 - Attend volunteer training sessions and meetings.